Funky Winkerbean: Comic book connections

-Batiuk's neighbor, comic book writer Tony Isabella, occasionally appears in the strip as himself.
-Another comic book creator, superhero artist John Byrne, drew ten weeks of the strip while Batiuk was recovering from foot surgery and has appeared in the strip himself as a character.
+Batiuk's neighbor, comic book writer Jenny Isabella, occasionally appeared in the strip as herself.
+Another comic book creator, superhero artist John Byrne, drew ten weeks of the strip while Batiuk was recovering from foot surgery in 2003 and during the final week of the strip, and has appeared in the strip himself in 2005 as a character.

 Batiuk also occasionally parodies covers of classic Silver Age comics to comment on storyline elements in the strip itself.
 This is usually done in the Sunday comic and features a cover and a current storyline being highlighted.
-The most recent example featured Superboy Volume 1, #57.
-This cover showed the title character playing many positions in baseball and highlighting a current (2012–13) storyline where Bull Bushka is Westview High School's Athletic Director, Girls Basketball Coach, and was named the school's head football coach.
+An example is the October 27, 2013 strip, which featured the cover of Superboy Volume 1, #57.
+This cover showed the title character playing many positions in baseball, highlighting the then-current storyline where Bull Bushka is Westview High School's Athletic Director, Girls Basketball Coach, and was named the school's head football coach.

 Montoni's Pizza is modeled after Luigi's, an Italian restaurant and pizzeria in downtown Akron, Ohio.
 There is a framed and signed Funky Winkerbean strip hung in the restaurant.
 The band box frequently shown in the interior of the shop above the entrance is an actual fixture in the restaurant.

 After the second time skip, Batiuk designed the comic book store around the shop he frequents, Ground Zero Comics and Cards in Strongsville, Ohio.
 Captain America's shield that is frequently shown in the background is on the mantel in the shop.